How to Design a Dress: A Fashion Designer’s Guide

 Aside from how these women dress, what are their interests?
 Are they business professionals looking for office-appropriate attire?
-Are they sporty and active individuals who prioritize comfort?
-Are they mostly interested in the latest fashion trends?
+Sporty and active individuals who prioritize comfort?
+Or are they mostly interested in the latest fashion trends?

 An important part of the creative process is mood boards.
 While you could create a physical mood board with a variety of items — everything from pages torn out of a magazine to fabric swatches and inspiring photographs — you can also create them with free online tools like Pinterest, Canva, or Milanote.
 Mood boards help refine your ideas and guide you in the style, color palette, and silhouettes for your dress designs.

 During this phase of the dress design process, think about the colors, shapes, and textiles you want to use.
 Consider how you want the material to flow (or cling) to the wearer as well as the body shape of your customer.